12 Sep All of Our Mistakes Are Never Forgotten

 “… had his incident, he started talking about that thing.
 He had noticed it when it first appeared.
 Just like me, he thought it was his mind playing a trick on him.
 When I told him that I could see it too, he was relieved that he wasn’t going mad.
 We didn’t know what to say to anyone else in the camp, so we just kept our mouths shut.”

 “One morning, I woke up to find him staring out the window.
 I tried speaking to him, but he didn’t respond to me.
 I finally reached out and placed a hand on his shoulder.
-His face turned and I saw blood running down his face.
+His face turned and I saw blood running his neck.
 He had this nosebleed that was just gushing from his nostrils.
 I’d never seen someone bleed that much, and it started to run down his shirt.
 The entire thing was soaking wet.
 After a few moments of me trying to speak to him like some bumbling idiot, he left the room and went to the bathroom.
 He stayed there for at least an hour.
 When he finally returned, he acted as if nothing had happened.
 He asked if I wanted to go make breakfast.
 We spent his last few days talking as we had this entire time.
 I wanted to say something to him or anyone, but I just couldn’t bring myself to do it.”

 He filled his glass once more and swallowed it quicker than he had the first time.
 Although he had stopped crying, I could still see wet streaks running down his cheeks.